 ABOUT ME

 Public service has always been important to me, both inside and outside the courtroom.
-Although I have experience working with the public daily through my work as an attorney, I have tried to stay engaged with the community in practical ways outside of my job.
+My commitment to public interest work was shaped early on during my time at the University of California, Davis, School of Law, when I first externed at Legal Services in 2006.
+Although I have experience working with the public daily as a County employee, I have also tried to stay engaged with the community in practical ways outside of my job.
 I volunteer as a judge for moot court competitions, helping law students develop the skills and confidence they’ll need as future advocates.
 I also spend time giving back locally, volunteering with our local public schools, and providing meals to neighbors in our community who are experiencing homelessness or are struggling with other hardship.

 I have three kids-a preschooler, elementary student, and a middle-schooler.
 I try to involve them as often as possible in these efforts because I want them to share these values and become adults who believe in participation as well.